Lincoln Clark Andrews: Civilian career

 Andrews held the office Assistant Secretary of the Treasury, beginning in March 1925, after Roy Asa Haynes.
 He reorganized the bureau in 1925, resulting in the layoffs of numerous agents, including Izzy Einstein and Moe Smith in New York, who were nationally the most successful and famous team.
-Andrews saw Prohibition enforcement as a technical challenge and was not an ideological adherent to the dry movement.
+Andrews saw Prohibition enforcement as strict law enforcement and was not an ideological adherent to the dry movement.
 Andrews served until August 1, 1927.

 From November 1, 1927 to June 1928, he was the president of Guardian Investment Trust in Hartford, Connecticut.

 In June 1928, he became president of the Rubber Institute.

 Personal life

 He married Charlotte Graves on October 5, 1899.
 They had one son: John G. Andrews.

 He lived in Grand Isle, Vermont.

 Death and legacy

 He died on November 23, 1950 in Northampton, Massachusetts.
-He is buried at Logan Cemetery in Hector, New York.